salesforce/design-system-react/README.md

 ### New to React?

 Take a look at our [recommended reading list](https://react.lightningdesignsystem.com/resources) on the documentation site and level up on your knowledge.
-The reading list also includes helpful articles on Redux, Webpack, ES6, and structuring a your app.
+The reading list also includes helpful articles on Redux, Webpack, ES6, and structuring your app.

 ### NPM